Buying real estate in Ghana?

 Which areas in Ghana are gentrifying in 2026?

-As of early 2026, the neighborhoods in Ghana showing the clearest signs of gentrification include Osu, the edges of Cantonments and Labone, parts of North Ridge, and the expanding East Legon area including Adjiringanor and Trasacco.
+As of early 2026, the neighborhoods in Ghana showing the clearest signs of gentrification are Osu, the edges of Cantonments and Labone, pockets of North Ridge and Ridge, East Legon (including the Adjiringanor stretch), and Tse Addo, all in Greater Accra.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Ghana.